Skip to main content

 Speakers:

-Janice Butler: Janis Butler holds a Certificate from the Native Plant Center in Valhalla, NY, and frequently lectures on native plants, plant/insect relationships including pollinators, invasive species, and related topics.
+Janis Butler: Janis Butler holds a Certificate from the Native Plant Center in Valhalla, NY, and frequently lectures on native plants, plant/insect relationships including pollinators, invasive species, and related topics.
 She is also a Master Gardener and Master Forest Owner.

 Erin Muir: Erin J Muir is co-founder of The Figure Ground Studio an Architecture and Landscape Architecture Firm.
 Erin is a Landscape Architect, a NOFA certified organic landcare professional, and facilitator of the Work That Reconnects.
 For over 20 years, Erin has been collaborating with plants, stone, soil, wood, water, and people to create beautiful, resilient gardens that provide habitat and nourishment for pollinators.
 The Figure Ground Studio has focused on working with clients to replace their lawns with meadow-like pollinator gardens, consulted on the management of existing meadows, and designed and managed their own meadow in Cold Spring, NY.